PUBLIC HEALTH

 Gut Dysbiosis: Both alcohol and emulsifiers/ additives in UPFs induce gut dysbiosis and increase intestinal permeability known as ‘leaky gut’.
 This allows pro-inflammatory cytokines to enter the bloodstream, eventually crossing the blood-brain barrier.

 Systemic Neuroinflammation: Chronic consumption of UPFs, often high in trans-fats and refined sugars and alcohol promotes a state of chronic, low-grade inflammation.
-This neuroinflammation is a known precursor to major depressive disorder (MDD) and anxiety.
+This neuroinflammation is a known precursor to major depressive disorder and anxiety.

 Neurotransmitter Disruption: High UPF intake is linked to a 20–50% increased risk of depression, partly due to the disruption of brain lipid membranes, which impairs the signaling of serotonin and dopamine.